tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

 ## Download this Planning for RDM Checklist!

-Before you continue on to the next section, download this RDM checklist.
-It summarizes the key ideas and guiding questions in the mini-module:
+This checklist is meant to accompany the mini-module so that you can use the guiding questions to plan RDM for your own project.
+Before you continue on to the next section, download and save (or print out) this RDM checklist.
+Keep the checklist with you as you proceed through the mini-module.
+The checklist summarizes the key ideas and guiding questions:
 :::{card}
 [**Download the Checklist**](graphics/Checklist_v2.docx).
 :::
-The checklist is meant to accompany the mini-module so that you can use the guiding questions to plan RDM for your own project.
 If you will be filling out a formal DMP, this checklist provides a space to brainstorm and a reminder of questions helpful to ask your supervisor in advance of starting your project.
-If you don't have to fill out a formal DMP, this checklist will provide a guide to help you pre-plan research data management for your thesis project.
-In either case, we suggest that you download and/or print out the checklist, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.
+If you do NOT have to fill out a formal DMP, this checklist will provide a guide to help you pre-plan research data management for your thesis project.
+In either case, we will cue you to jot notes in the checklist as you proceed through the mini-module.
+We strongly suggest that you bring your checklist to planning discussions with your thesis supervisor.

 ## The Research Project Cycle: Check your understanding